matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 EIP-1559 transaction types contain everything from EIP-2930 and legacy transactions (apart from removing the `gasPrice`).

-Additional parameters added are the `maxPriorityFeePerGas` and `maxFeePerGas` where users can specific maximum fees they're willing to pay to prioritize their transactions.
+Additional parameters added are the `maxPriorityFeePerGas` and `maxFeePerGas` where users can specify maximum fees they're willing to pay to prioritize their transactions.

 - `maxPriorityFeePerGas`: Is the maximum fee users are willing to give to miners as an incentive.
 - `maxFeePerGas`: Is the maximum fee users are willing to pay in total.
 This includes the `maxPriorityFeePerGas` and network-determined base fee per gas.